ThingTrunkOfficial/hellcard-mod-support/docs/CreatingNewHierarchy.md

 Usually when creating a new character another character can be used as a starting point.
 For instance when making a new zombie type base zombie could be used as a source of movement params.
 There is a tool that helps with that and here is how it can be used:

-1. Copy source hierarchy to the clipboard by right-clicking and selecting copy to clipboard
+1. Copy source hierarchy to the clipboard by right-clicking and selecting copy to clipboard.

    ![](./content/hier_hierarchies_11.png)